MaxFork/Policies/gdpr.md

 ## Data Processing Addendum

 Contracts required!
 Processing EU personal data must be governed by a [GDPR-compliant contract](https://gdpr-info.eu/art-28-gdpr/).
-We provide a standard Data Processing Addendum (DPA) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed [upon request](mailto:support@trycourier.com).
+We provide a standard [Data Processing Addendum (DPA)](dpa.md) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed – [contact us](mailto:support@trycourier.com) for more information.

 Courier participates in the [EU-US and Swiss-US Privacy Shield Framework](privacy-shield.md) to safeguard the transfer of personal data to the US, meeting the GDPR requirement for adequate data protection laws.